Child Sexual Abuse, Dating Violence and Sexual Violence Prevention

 Audience: Grades K-12

-• Childhelp Speak Up Be Safe lessons help students prevent, interrupt and speak up about various types of child abuse, including physical, emotional, sexual, neglect, bullying and cyber abuse.
+• Childhelp Speak Up Be Safe lessons help students learn to prevent, interrupt, and speak up about various types of child abuse, including physical, emotional, sexual, neglect, bullying, and cyber abuse.

 • There is a cost associated with this curriculum.